Synonym(s)

 EtiopathogenesisThis section has been translated automatically.

-Both autosomal dominant and autosomal recessive inheritances have been described.
+Both autosomal dominant and autosomal recessive inheritance patterns have been described.

-Isolated occurrence, also in Ehlers-Danlos syndrome, Marfan syndrome, pseudoxanthoma elasticum, Rothmund syndrome or Thomson syndrome, Down syndrome, osteogenesis imperfecta, in renal dysfunction or D-penicillamine-induced(long-term therapy in Wilson's disease and cystinuria).
+Complicative overlapping also in vascular Ehlers-Danlos syndrome, Marfan syndrome, pseudoxanthoma elasticum, Rothmund syndrome, systemic scleroderma or Thomson syndrome, Down syndrome, osteogenesis imperfecta, renal dysfunction or D-penicillamine-induced(long-term therapy for Wilson's disease and cystinuria).

 ManifestationThis section has been translated automatically.